ARM-software/abi-aa/aaelf64/aaelf64.rst

 ``GNU_PROPERTY_AARCH64_FEATURE_1_PAC`` This indicates that all executable sections have been protected with Return Address Signing.
-Its use is optional, meaning that an ELF file where this feature bit is unset can still have Return Address signing enabled in some or all its executable sections.
+Its use is optional, meaning that an ELF file where this feature bit is unset can still have Return Address signing enabled in some or all of its executable sections.

 Program Loading